Ever since introducing a ground fault circuit interrupter (GFCI outlet) in 1973, deaths from electrical shock have reduced by 83%.

 How GFCI outlets work

-The GFCI works like circuit breakers and fuses.
+The outlet works like circuit breakers and fuses.
 But while breakers protect wires and receptacles from overheating, GFCI protects humans from electrocution.

-The GFCI has a sensor that detects when the input and output current varies.
-When the current differs, even with 4 or 5 milliampers, outlet trips.
+The surge arrester has a sensor that detects when the input and output current varies.
+When the current differs, even with 4 or 5 milliampers, it trips.

 That is why we install it in the bathroom and kitchen, where skin contact with the ground and metallic objects are common.

-That is why the National Electrical Code recommends GFCI installation on every building.
+That is why the National Electrical Code recommends the installation of ground circuit interrupter on every building.

 - GFCI outlets